Some of the things I like/don't like to work with:

 - My passion right now, and the area where I believe I can deliver the most value, is in improving performance and scalability of API services, such as backends for mobile applications, JSON APIs, etc. Ideally, those that are written in Ruby on Rails, but I'm fairly agnostic to platform on this.
 I've always loved working on performance, so if your service is having issues due to high load, or you are expecting a large traffic increase, I would love to help!

 - Ruby on Rails is hands-down the best server-side Web Application Framework I've found so far.
-I've had plenty of experience with it, and I'd love to work on more RoR projects.
+Nothing else that comes even close to the level of productivity and agility that Rails brings to the table.

 I'm experienced in:

 Besides the languages and environments mentioned above, I have considerable experience with: